 Volunteers must know their roles and responsibilities to keep children and young people safe.
 If you see or hear something, say something.
 We all have a role to play.

-As a volunteer, you are the heartbeat of our sporting community.
-Your dedication and integrity help to create a safe and fair sporting environment.
 With this role comes the chance to lead with purpose, uphold responsibility, foster fairness and make a lasting impact, however volunteers have roles and responsibilities.

 Creating a safe and respectful environment

-- Treat all children and young people with respect, honesty and fairness.
+- Treat all children and young people with respect, honesty and fairness

-- Make sure the environment is safe, welcoming and inclusive for everyone.
+- Make sure the environment is safe, welcoming and inclusive for everyone

-- Talk to children about their rights and responsibilities.
+- Talk to children about their rights and responsibilities

-- Involve children in decisions and ask for their feedback.
+- Involve children in decisions and ask for their feedback

 - Listen to what children and young people say.